Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Seedance 2.0

-Seedance 2.0 is available through several third-party API platforms.
-Direct access from ByteDance remains limited in some regions.
+Seedance 2.0 is available through several third-party API platforms including fal, where it launched on April 9, 2026.
+Direct access from ByteDance remains limited in some regions, including the United States.
 Pricing varies by platform, but expect roughly $0.25 to $0.35 per second of generated video at standard quality, with fast-mode variants available at a discount.
 Availability can be inconsistent depending on your region and the platform you use.

 Veo 3.1

 Google offers Veo access through multiple channels.
-Google Vids includes Veo generation at no additional cost for Workspace subscribers.
-For API access, Vertex AI pricing applies, which is usage-based and varies by resolution and duration.
-Consumer access is available through Google's AI tools.
+Google Flow and Google Vids provide access to Veo generation, with a free tier available for all Google account holders as of April 2026, subject to daily credit limits.
+For API access, Vertex AI and the Gemini API pricing applies, which is usage-based and varies by resolution and duration.
 Of the three, Veo has the broadest official availability and the most straightforward pricing structure.

 Kling 3.0

-Kling offers direct subscriptions starting at roughly $5.99 per month, making it the most affordable entry point of the three.
+Kling offers direct subscriptions starting at $6.99 per month for the Standard plan, making it the most affordable paid entry point of the three.
 Higher tiers with more credits and priority generation are available.
 Third-party API access is also widely available.
 For teams doing volume work on a budget, Kling's pricing is hard to beat.

 All three models are available on Stensyl through credit-based plans starting at the Pro tier for full access, or Lite and Starter for fast variants of Seedance and Veo.
 You can switch between models on a per-generation basis without managing separate subscriptions.
 See our pricing page for current rates.